 Cancer is the leading cause of death in children under the age of 15 in the UK.
 So whenever a child receives a cancer diagnosis, we want to make sure they have the best possible chance of survival by finding cures and better treatments through the ground-breaking research we fund.
 But we can’t do this alone.

-We receive no government funding, and without our supporters vital research would often go unfunded.
+Without our kind supporters vital research would often go unfunded.
 A donation from you today could help to fund visionary research and help make sure every child with cancer has the best chance of growing up.

 Cancer is standing in the way of children’s futures.
 Together we can help change that.